gmail unsubscribeemail managementproductivity

 Step 4: Review sender insights

-• See complete list of all senders
+• See a complete list of all senders

 • See how much storage each sender consumes